 Is your country party to the 1976 Convention on Limitation of Liability for Maritime Claims?
 If not, is there equivalent domestic legislation that applies?
 Who can rely on such limitation of liability provisions?

-Due to international politics, Taiwan is not a party to the 1976 Convention on Limitation of Liability for Maritime Claims.
-Taiwan has its own maritime legislation (the Maritime Act, “MA”), which contains the similar spirit in the relevant international conventions.
+Due to the international politics, Taiwan is not a party to the 1976 Convention on Limitation of Liability for Maritime Claims.
+Nevertheless, Taiwan has its own maritime legislation (the Maritime Act, “MA”), which shares the similar contents of the relevant international conventions.

 Claims in respect of loss of life, personal injury or damage to or loss of property, occurring on board or directly resulted from the operation of the ship or salvage operations;

 Claims arising from the operation of the ship or salvage operations; provided, however, that such claims resulting from a contractual relationship should be excluded;

 Claims arising from the removal of wreck or property lost overboard; provided, however, that the reward or payment made under a contractual relationship should be excluded; and

 Claims for the debts incurred in order to avert or minimize the liabilities set out in the above (ii) and (iii).

 If the sum of limitation of liability is less than the following, the ship owner shall be liable for the deficit:

 Regarding property claims, an aggregate amount of 54 special drawing rights (SDR) as defined by the International Monetary Fund for each ton of the ship’s registered gross tonnage (GT);